Emmalyn (singer)

 Emmalyn Estrada (born April 5, 1992), known professionally as Emmalyn, is a Canadian singer.
-Her first single, 'Get Down', entered Billboard's Canadian Hot 100 chart for the week of August 29, 2009, at number 88 and peaked at number 59 for the week of October 31, 2009.
-She is best known as a member of the girl group G.R.L. formed by Robin Antin.
+Her first single, "Get Down", entered Billboard's Canadian Hot 100 chart for the week of August 29, 2009, at number 88 and peaked at number 59 for the week of October 31, 2009.
+She is best known as a member of the girl group G.R.L., formed by Robin Antin.

 Personal life

 Emmalyn is the youngest in her family and attended Holy Cross Regional High School in Surrey, British Columbia.
 She is of Filipino descent.
 In October 2009, Emmalyn decided to move to Los Angeles, California.
 In June 2011, Emmalyn moved back to her hometown of Surrey, British Columbia.
 She is the younger sister of Elise Estrada.
-She recently gave birth to a baby girl in May 2022.
+She gave birth to a baby girl in May 2022.

 Career

 2009–2010: Career beginnings

 In May 2009, Estrada competed in the 2009 Beat Music Awards hosted by Vancouver's The Beat 94.5.
 Estrada won the competition Her single, "Get Down" debuted on July 2, 2009, on the Kid Carson Show, again on The Beat 94.5.
 The single was nominated in the Dance/Urban/Rhythmic category of the 13th annual Canadian Radio Music Awards, which recognizes new songs that secured the most airplay on Canadian radio stations as recorded by Nielsen Broadcast Data Systems.

 In May 2009, Emmalyn released her first single "Get Down" with RockSTAR Music Corp after winning The 2009 Beat Music Awards.
 Emmalyn is not signed to RockSTAR Music Corp after winning The 2009 Beat Music Awards.

 On November 29, 2010, Emmalyn's first music video for her first single "Don't Make Me Let You Go" premiered on her YouTube account.
 This is her first music video with her new record label TUG (The Ultimate Group) Music Entertainment.